 The Dell AW2725DF has a near-instantaneous response time, resulting in exceptionally sharp motion.

 The Dell AW2725DF is outstanding for HDR.
 Its extremely wide HDR color gamut ensures movies and shows look as creators intended, with vivid colors and subtle dark shades visible next to each other.
-It also has near-infinite contrast, and deep blacks are visible next to bright highlights in darker rooms.
+It also has near-infinite contrast, and deep blacks are visible next to bright highlights in dark rooms.

 The Dell AW2725DF has exceptional color accuracy.
 It has a dedicated sRGB mode with superb accuracy, so you don't even need to calibrate it for the most accurate colors.